stat545ubc-2024/assignment-b3-andreawongkoo/README.md

 - **starwars_explorer**: The folder that contains all the relevant files for the "Star Wars Explorer" shiny app, such as:
   - **app.R**: The main R script that contains all the code to run the app, including UI and server components for interactive filtering, visualization, and analysis of the Star Wars dataset.
   - **www**: A folder containing additional assets, such as the Star Wars logo.
-  - **Other files and folders**: This includes setup or configuration files (e.g., rsconnect) used for deployment, which can be ignored for general usage.
+  - **Other files and folders**: This includes setup or configuration files and folders (e.g., `rsconnect/shinyapps.io/andreawk`) used for deployment, which can be ignored for general usage.

 Feel free to explore the Star Wars universe through this interactive tool - may the force be with your data exploration!